DWI vs DUI: DWI Lawyer, DUI Attorney

 To add a little more confusion, the state of New York has both a DWI and a DWAI law.
 Their D.W.I. statute is worded as “driving while intoxicated.”
 The DWAI statute is called “driving while ability impaired.”
 Colorado also has a DWAI law, but their state acronym is DUI, for driving under the influence.

 What DUI Stands for in Almost 40 States.

 Today, DUI is the most prevalent abbreviation.
 DUI is the acronym for driving under the influence.
 It is the dominant abbreviation in 37 states.

 DWI is the second most popular acronym, but different state laws are written as either “driving while impaired” (e.g., North Carolina) or driving while intoxicated (e.g., Texas).
-In all states, loss of your driver’s license for some period is part of the punishment handed down when convicted.
+In all states, the loss of your driver’s license for some period is part of the punishment handed down when convicted.

 Other states like Wisconsin and Indiana opted for operating while intoxicated, which is what OWI stands for.
 Massachusetts, Rhode Island, and Maine have established that OUI stands for “operating under the influence.”

 Other states created their own unique acronyms, like Oregon.
 In that state, DUII stands for a similar-sounding crime.
-Their interpretation is that theirs is a “driving under the influence of intoxicants” law, Wyoming, which says that DWUI stands for “driving while under the influence.”
+Their interpretation is that theirs is a “driving under the influence of intoxicants” law, in Wyoming, which says that DWUI stands for “driving while under the influence.”
 OVI stands for “operating a vehicle under the influence” in Ohio.

-So, for those familiar with the various state acronyms, he or she would know that “Portland OUI attorney” is talking about Maine, not Oregon, which uses DUII.
+So, those familiar with the various state acronyms, he or she would know that “Portland OUI attorney” is talking about Maine, not Oregon, which uses DUII.
 For any DUI in Alabama, you would look for the best Alabama DUI lawyer.